TikhonJelvis/RL-book/chapter2/chapter2.md

         )
 ```

-The code for generation of simulation traces of the stock price is almost identical to the code we wrote for Process 1.
+The code for generation of sampling traces of the stock price is almost identical to the code we wrote for Process 1.

 ```python
 def process2_price_traces(